dcrouch26/rp-github-user-scoring/README.md

 ## Prerequisites

 1. Install Docker https://docs.docker.com/get-docker/
-2. Kafka and Postgres must be available to use, they've been included in thedockercompose file
+2. Kafka and Postgres must be available to use, they've been included in the dockercompose file
-3. Build the application with ./build.sh
+3. Build the application with **./build.sh**

 Clean the environment with

-docker-compose rm -svf
+**docker-compose rm -svf**

-You will need [Leiningen][] 2.0.0 or above installed.

 ## Run the app

  Run the entire stack with docker-compose up

 localhost:3000/scores

-localhost:3000/events
+localhost:3000/events?user=Sarah